 Students can find wonderful authoritative, unbiased sources of accurate information online.
 However, those excellent sources are hidden in an overwhelming volume of not-so-excellent content.
 Finding those wonderful sources is difficult.
 Only savvy Web searchers know where to look for accurate info and how to evaluate sources.
 These are among the information literacy skills school librarians model and teach every day.
 Paula Godfrey, a principal in Tucson, Arizona, has said:

 By the way, many people don’t have access to the Internet from home—or have access only through their mobile phones.
 An average of one in four adults the age of our students’ parents doesn’t have broadband access at home.
 (Our students’ grandparents are even less likely to have fast, reliable access to the Internet.)
-To read more about who does and doesn’t have Internet access, go here.

 Even kids in families that can afford the latest technology and fastest Internet access often don’t use these resources effectively—unless a school librarian has helped the students develop the skills to be safe, effective users of the Web.